May Peace Prevail on Earth

 If you know what she’s singing about, or even what language she’s singing in (Arabic?) please do let me know in the comments.

-Ijen is the site of a labor intensive sulfur mining operation in Kawah Ijen, (volcano and acid crater lake, in eastern Java, Indonesia), where miners extract the sulfur and carry it 8,660 feet up and down the mountain.
+This post is from my day hiking up a volcano, where we discovered sulfur mining at Kawah Ijen volcano.
+It’s is the site of a labor intensive sulfur mining operation in Kawah Ijen volcano and acid crater lake, in eastern Java, Indonesia.
+Miners extract the sulfur and carry it 8,660 feet up and down the mountain.

 Sulfur Mining photos from our Kawah Ijen volcano adventure are below.

-Sidenote – that first link comes from the Globe’s photography section, The Big Picture, which has been getting much better recently.
+My favorite photos of Kawah Ijen come from the Boston Globe’s photography section, The Big Picture, which has been getting much better recently.
+I’ll track down the direct photo.

 As we hiked up towards the peak of the Kawah Ijen volcano crater, visibility got worse with each step